OSBC-Inc/user-docs/docs/features/integrations/serverless-integrations/azure-functions-overview.md

 ## **Connect Snyk to Azure Functions**

-For Snyk to monitor your deployed Azure Function apps, you must connect Snyk to your Azure account.&#x20;
+For Snyk to monitor your deployed Azure Function apps, you must connect Snyk to your Azure account.

 To do this, in [your Integrations page](https://app.snyk.io/integrations), navigate to **Serverless** and click **Azure Functions**: